- Who This Guide is For

 - Zenmuse X3: Gimbal and camera system used on DJI systems.
 VIS images only.

-- GoPro Hero 3 and Hero 4: lightweight and weather-proof, GoPros are often used on lower-cost quadcopter drones.
-It’s probably the most popular ag camera in use today.
+- GoPro Hero: lightweight and weather-proof, GoPros are used on lower-cost quadcopter drones.
+The Hero probably the most popular ag camera in use today.
 VIS images only.

 - MaxMax offers a line of Nikon, Sony and other model near-infrared (NIR) cameras priced from $500 to $5,000.
 NIR and VIS versions.